 There were terrifying, windy, wet suspension bridges and sheer drops from slippery donkey-muddied paths.

-There were a few falls and tumbles, some upset stomachs, but no major problems.
+We had a few falls and tumbles, some upset stomachs, but no major problems.

 It was both better than we expected, and worse and we’re not Nepal trekking beginners, we’ve previously taken on the 3 week Annapurna Circuit ( without kids) which incorporates the short scenic, Poon Hill hike.